TheCacophonyProject/cacophony-api/README.md

 Once the container is running, you can start a bash session inside the container with `docker exec -it cacophony-api bash`.
-You can then use psql to query the database `sudo -i -u postgres psql cacophony-test`
+You can then use psql to query the database `sudo -i -u postgres psql cacophonytest`

 ## Running the tests